Accused California mass killer incompetent to stand trial

-SANTA ANA, Calif. — A judge ruled Friday that a man charged with killing four people in a shooting at a Southern California real estate office isn’t competent to stand trial because of injuries he suffered in a shootout with police.
+SANTA ANA, Calif.
+(AP) — A judge ruled Friday that a man charged with killing four people in a shooting at a Southern California real estate office isn’t competent to stand trial because of injuries he suffered in a shootout with police.

 Aminadab Gaxiola Gonzalez was shot in the head, and his attorney had said he might be incapable of understanding the charges against him.
-He didn’t speak at the hearing and didn’t show any obvious reaction to the proceedings, The Orange County Register reported.
+He didn’t speak at the hearing and didn’t show any obvious reaction to the proceedings, the Orange County Register reported.

 The case is now suspended indefinitely.